perarnau/ggen/README.markdown

 ## REQUIREMENTS ##

-### Compiling from distribution package ###

-While a stable release (0.3) was made a long time ago, it is not supported anymore.
-You can still try to build it, and there is a patch available on demand to make it work, but it is NOT recommended.

-Please refer to its README for instructions.

-### Compiling from repository ###

 - autotools (libtoolize, autoconf, automake, autoheaders, aclocal)
 - Igraph (>= 0.7, might not be packaged for your linux distribution yet)
 - GNU Scientific Library